Dr. Ryan Stewart, DO

 • Vaginal dryness and irritation alongside bladder symptoms

-Treatment Options
+Treatment options

-The good news is that menopause-related bladder changes respond well to treatment:
+Menopause-related bladder changes respond well to treatment:

-• Behavioral approaches — bladder training and fluid management
+• Bladder training and fluid management

-• Medications — for urgency and overactive bladder symptoms
+• Medications for urgency and overactive bladder symptoms

-• Procedures — when conservative approaches aren’t sufficient
+• Procedures when other approaches aren’t enough

 ← Learn more about Urinary Incontinence